Fight Menu

 In terms of activity leading into the fight, Rau’shee Warren had been fighting more than McJoe Arroyo.

-Going to this contest, Rau’shee Warren had last fought 5 months and 19 days ago, while McJoe Arroyo's last outing had been 10 months and 26 days ago.
+Going into this contest, Rau’shee Warren had last fought 5 months and 19 days ago, while McJoe Arroyo's last outing had been 10 months and 26 days ago.

-Warren's last 5 fights had come over a period of 2 years, 10 months and 23 days, meaning he had been fighting on average every 6 months and 30 days.
+Warren's last 5 fights had come over a period of 2 years, 10 months and 23 days, which means he had been fighting approximately every 6 months and 30 days.
 In those fights, he fought a total of 47 rounds, meaning that they had lasted 9.4 rounds on average.

 Arroyo's last 5 fights had come over a period of 3 years, 3 months and 1 day, meaning he had been fighting on average every 7 months and 25 days.
 In those fights, he fought a total of 53 rounds, meaning that they had lasted 10.6 rounds on average.